Chet Holmgren: Player profile

 Listed as a center, many observers note that the lanky Holmgren is a versatile player who moves, handles, shoots, and jumps fluidly and deftly, more like a guard than a big man.
 His vertical and running leaps are much stronger than average for a center or power forward, and his 7 ft 6 in wingspan contributes to his standout blocking and rebounding abilities.
 Holmgren plays a strong inner and outer game, with superior three-point shooting compared to others of his size and position.

 Personal life

 Holmgren's father, Dave, played 57 games of college basketball for Minnesota from 1984 to 1988.
 Holmgren has two sisters.
+He is Jewish on his mother's side.He has Polish roots because of his great-grandfather.